wp-plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.7.0 =
+* Added geolocation to save location data to meta after posting or saving a job.
+This will be used by other plugins.
+* Filter job_manager_geolocation_enabled and return false to turn off geolocation features.
+* Jobs shortcode can now be passed 'location' and 'keywords' to set the default for filters, or show only jobs with those keywords if filters are disabled
+* Html fix in widget
+* Add border around wp editor
+* Fix company logo in firefox
+* submit_job_form_wp_editor_args filter
+* "Empty" categories are visible when filtering jobs in admin.

 = 1.6.0 =
 * MP6/WP 3.8 optimised styling.
 Min version 3.8 for new styling.